-How To Sync iPhone On Multiple iTunes Libraries
+How To Sync iPhone On Multiple iTunes Libraries Full Guide

 So if you decide to proceed with the sync from your iPhone and the second computer, all of the contents on that iTunes Library will be automatically replaced with the content you had on your device.
-Then if you like to find solutions how to stop syncing iPhone on iTunes automatically go here on this link to find full guide to do this step by step.
-Just a reminder that this does not applies for contacts, calendars or settings.
-So they will not be affected, however your songs and videos will.
+Then if you like to find solutions on how to stop syncing iPhone on iTunes automatically go here on this link to find a full guide to do this step by step.
+Just a reminder that this does not apply for contacts, calendars or settings.
+So they will not be affected, however, your songs and videos will.
 Still, in case you did not know there is a method which can enable you to use your iPhone with more than one iTunes library.
 You can find the necessary info just bellow.

 Instructions to sync your iPhone with iTunes on multiple computers

 If you use MAC follow these instructions to do it:

 Step1: Open a new Finder Windows and navigate to “Go” in the top menu bar on your MAC computer that you normally use to sync your iPhone with.